 So many of our students feel that no matter what challenges they face during the day, their cares melt away when they step into the dance studio and get lost in the art we care so much about.

-Yes, thirty-eight years of sharing my love of dance with eager students.
+Yes, forty years of sharing my love of dance with eager students.
 How lucky am I!

 - Bettijane Grey-Robinson, Director